The Scholarship System

 Legal Implications

-Another point to consider is whether double deposits are actually legal, regardless of the reasoning behind committing to two schools during college decision time.
+Another point to consider is whether double deposits to two colleges are actually legal, regardless of the reasoning behind committing to two schools during college decision time.

-For example, the language on the Common Application’s signature page says that the student agrees only to place one deposit (though the wait-list scenario is a typically accepted exception).
+For example, the language on the Common Application’s signature page says that the student agrees only to place one deposit and accept no other admission offers, (though the wait-list scenario is a typically accepted exception).

 Specific language barring double deposits may not be present on every school’s application, though it doesn’t hurt to check before your student uses double deposits as a means of giving them more time to consider their college decision.